Back to Blog

 How often do you connect with those who came before you?
 What do you know about them?
 What was life like for them?
 What did they live through?
 What were their unfulfilled dreams?
 What stories are still alive in your family to this day?
 What is unknown?

 When doing the work of learning about our past, we can forget that we are here because of many generations of love expressing itself.
 If our family stories are wrought with plot twists and other storylines, it can take a curious lens to see love as a throughline.
-Yet, if you connect in to any one of your past relatives, and ask what they want most for you, even your mind’s eye or heart via the creative imagination, I’d wager you’d hear a generative response.
+Yet, if you connect with any one of your past relatives, and ask what they want most for you, even your mind’s eye or heart via the creative imagination, I’d wager you’d hear a generative response.

 As Linda Hogan wrote: “Walking, I am listening to a deeper way.
-Suddenly all my ancestors are behind me.
+Suddenly, all my ancestors are behind me.
 Be still, they say.
 Watch and listen.
 You are the result of the love of thousands.”

 RELATED ARTICLES